Oh, so grand! Albert Pujols slams for 690th home run - NewsBreak

 ST. LOUIS – Albert Pujols is one step closer in his push for 700 home runs, and his latest one was quite grand.

-The Cardinals legend picked up his 16th career grand slam, tying Hank Aaron and Babe Ruth for the 10th most slams all-time.Back-to-school vaccinations on the checklist for parents
+The Cardinals legend picked up his 16th career grand slam, tying Hank Aaron and Babe Ruth for the 10th most slams all-time.Will Albert Pujols reach 4th all-time or 700 in HR chase?

 Only four MLB greats have more career home runs than Pujols and only three are part of the 700-home run club.
 The top four all-time home run leaders are Barry Bonds (762), Hank Aaron (755), Babe Ruth (714) and Alex Rodriguez (696).
 Pujols is currently fifth with 690 round-trippers.